“In your opinion, what is the ideal complexion for a cow?”

 My own interrogation

 Do you prefer to teach or to learn?
-Would you prefer to travel at the pace of a snail or would that seem to fast?
+Would you prefer to travel at the pace of a snail or would that seem too fast?
 Do you need to know the exact direction you are going before you begin?
 Can you let go?
 Is it more important to know what to do or how to do it?
 Is it more usual for you to comply or resist?
 Which space do you prefer to work in and who would you like to be there with you? (if anyone at all).
 Are structures needed?

 Do you prefer to learn from people, from place, or from a book?
 Can you learn anything from someone who speaks to you in a language you don’t understand?

 Do you see me as an art worker or an art wanker?
 Do you know exactly how much you own (and I really don’t mean the financial value) and do you think people who know you might agree with your answer?
-In your opinion, what is your ideal complexion for a cow?
+In your opinion, what is the ideal complexion for a cow?
 And what about a participatory arts project?
 Could you make bread from just flour and water?
 Would you want to?

 Do you know what I don’t understand?